 9 Things To Do on Vilamendhoo Island

-This island has plenty on offer to keep you entertained over 2 weeks.
-Whether you’re a water baby, a sun seeker, introvert or extrovert – there is something for everyone!
+This island has plenty on offer to keep you entertained for over 2 weeks.
+Whether you’re a water baby, a sun seeker, an introvert or an extrovert – there is something for everyone!

 1. Snorkel in one of the best underwater worlds in the Maldives